 Equation:

-It can be seen that the effect of high frequency words is dampened and these values are more comparable to each other as opposed to the original raw term frequency.
+You can observe that high-frequency words have a dampened effect, making these values more comparable to each other than the original raw term frequency.

 After calculating TF-IDF scores, how do we determine which items are closer to each other, rather closer to the user profile?
-This is accomplished using the Vector Space Model which computes the proximity based on the angle between the vectors.
+You accomplish this using the Vector Space Model, which computes proximity based on the angle between the vectors.

-In this model, each item is stored as a vector of its attributes (which are also vectors) in an n-dimensional space and the angles between the vectors are calculated to determine the similarity between the vectors.
-Next, the user profile vectors are also created based on his actions on previous attributes of items and the similarity between an item and a user is also determined in a similar way.
+In this model, you store each item as a vector of its attributes (which are also vectors) in an n-dimensional space and calculate the angles between the vectors to determine the similarity.
+Next, you create user profile vectors based on their actions on previous attributes of items, and you determine the similarity between an item and a user in a similar way.

 Lets try to understand this with an example.